akiryk/gronster2.0/README.md

 The app stores the separate drawings in a mysql database and combines them into one png image once all are finished.

 ###Update app on gronster.adamkiryk.com
-Redefine ROUTEPATH on line 29 in bootstrap.php from 'localhost' to 'gronster.adamkiryk.com'
+1. Redefine ROUTEPATH on line 29 in bootstrap.php from 'localhost' to 'gronster.adamkiryk.com'
+2. Update database info in app/Config/database.php